microsoft/msrd-rest-samples/Python/README.md

 The `msrd_azure_upload.py` script has three common parameters.
 Each parameter has an associated environment variable.

-1. Microsoft Azure Stprage Account ID: set via the `a`/`--account` option or the `AZURE_STORAGE_ACCOUNT` environment variable.
+1. Microsoft Azure Storage Account ID: set via the `a`/`--account` option or the `AZURE_STORAGE_ACCOUNT` environment variable.
 You can get this using your Azure customer portal.

 2. Microsoft Azure Storage Key: set via the `-k`/`--key` option or the `AZURE_STORAGE_KEY` environment variable.
 You can get this using your Azure customer portal.